c-elliott96/cdell.io/content/posts/a-lovely-diner.md

 draft = true
 +++

+LILLIAN !!!
 Recount the imrpession Mac's diner in Chicago left on me.

 ## The people, not the place or the food {#the-people-not-the-place-or-the-food}